 Still, none of it would have happened without support.
 With fewer than 10 scholarships available for men’s swimming and diving, full rides are the exception rather than the rule.
 But Amaltdinov’s combination of athletic and academic prowess made it possible, and he’s been lapping the competition at every turn.

-When he’s not in the pool, Amaltdinov can typically be found studying, even while on the road with his teammates.
-He remains determined to take whatever opportunities are presented to him, whether it’s competing in the Olympics or the world of finance.
+He remains determined to take whatever opportunities are presented to him, and currently serves as an investment strategies analyst with NISA Investment Advisors.
 “I have big goals,” he says.
 “If I want to achieve them, I need to work hard.”